driessenslucas/researchproject/researchPaper.md

 ### Conclusion

-This section outlines the practical challenges encountered in the application of reinforcement learning (RL) techniques to autonomous RC cars.
-The journey began with selecting an appropriate virtual environment, for which OpenAI Gym was chosen due to its simplicity and relevance to RL.
+This section has outlined the practical challenges encountered in applying reinforcement learning (RL) techniques to autonomous RC cars.
+My journey began with the selection of OpenAI Gym as the virtual environment, chosen for its simplicity and relevance to RL.
 The Double Deep Q-Network (DDQN) emerged as the most effective RL technique for navigating complex environments.

-Despite this, transitioning from simulated models to real-world applications unveiled significant discrepancies, especially in movement control and sensor data alignment.
-Innovative solutions such as the implementation of motor encoders, power adjustments, and accelerometer integration were explored.
-These methods, however, only partially addressed the main issues.
-Efforts were also made to normalize sensor data and implement failsafe mechanisms for better real-world alignment.
+However, transitioning from simulated models to real-world applications revealed significant discrepancies, particularly in movement control and sensor data alignment.
+I explored innovative solutions such as the implementation of motor encoders, power adjustments, and accelerometer integration, which partially addressed these issues.
+Efforts to normalize sensor data and implement failsafe mechanisms also contributed to better alignment with real-world conditions.

-A notable stride was made by eliminating the Raspberry Pi from the robot's design and instead utilizing the ESP32 module for controlling both the sensors and motors.
-This adjustment resulted in a more lightweight and precise robot, marking a significant step in overcoming previous challenges.
+A significant advancement was achieved by replacing the Raspberry Pi and ESP32 with just the ESP32 module in the robot's design, leading to a more lightweight and precise robot.
+This change marked a considerable step in overcoming the challenges previously faced.

+Although I made substantial progress, some challenges remain.
+This indicates a need for ongoing research and development to fully harness the potential of RL in autonomous RC car navigation.

-In essence, this section underscores the iterative and demanding process of applying RL techniques in real-world scenarios.
-It highlights that while theoretical knowledge forms a crucial base, its practical application necessitates continuous refinement, innovation, and adaptation.
-The journey through these challenges emphasizes the importance of perseverance and creative problem-solving in the advancing field of autonomous vehicle technology.
+In conclusion, this project underscores the iterative and demanding nature of applying RL techniques in real-world scenarios.
+It highlights the importance of continuous refinement, innovation, and adaptation, beyond the theoretical knowledge base.
+The journey through these challenges has emphasized the significance of perseverance and creative problem-solving in the evolving field of autonomous vehicle technology.

 ### Supplementary Materials: Video Demonstrations